nand-n/gopher/README.md

 Each stage has any number of inbound and outbound channels except the first and last stages , which have only outbound or in bound channels , respectivesly .

 THe first stage is sometimes called the sources or producer, the last stage , the sing or consumer.

+# Handling Error

+## Why does go not have exceptions?

+We belive that coupling exception to control structure as in the try-catch-finaly diom , results in convoluted code.
+It also tends to encourage programmers to label too many ordirary errors such as failing to open a file , as exceptional.

+Go take a d/t approach.
+For plain error handling .
+Go's multi-value retuns make it easy to report an error without overloading the return value.
+A canonical error type ,coupled with Go's other features , makes error handling pleasant but quiet d/t from that in other languages.

+Go also has a couple of built in functions to signal and reecover form truly exceptional conditions.
+The recovery mechanism is executed only as part of a function's state being torn down after an error , which is sufficient to handle catastrope but requires no extra control structures and when used well , can result in clean error-handling code.